seomoz/qless-core/README.md

 1. Parameter sanitization should be performed as early as possible.
 This includes making use of `assert` and `error` based on the number and type of arguments.
-2. Job ids should be referred to as `jid`, both internally and in the clients.
+1. Job ids should be referred to as `jid`, both internally and in the clients.
-3. Job types should be described everywhere with `group`.
+1. Failure types should be described with `group`.
 I'm not terribly thrilled with the term, but I thought it was better than 'kind.'
 After spending some time with a Thesaurus, I didn't find anything that appealed to me more
+1. Job types should be described as `klass` (nod to Resque), because both 'type' and 'class' are commonly used in languages.